 Accu-Chek 360° View tool

 One blood glucose value from a check does not tell you the whole story.
 When you consistently check at the right time, blood glucose patterns emerge.
-This can give you a better understanding of the fluctuations in your blood glucose which are linked to your daily habits.
+This can give you a better understanding of the fluctuations in your blood glucose that are linked to your daily habits.

 The Accu-Chek 360° View tool can help you address issues step by step, such as: